Robert Durst: Investigation and aftermath

 After McCormack's disappearance, the New York City Police Department (NYPD) stated that Durst had claimed to have last spoken to her when she called him from the Riverside Drive apartment.
 He maintained that the last time he had seen her was at Katonah station, where she was planning to board a 9:15pm train to Manhattan.
-He also claimed that on February 4, the supervisor at McCormick's medical school telephoned him to say she had been absent from class all week after calling in sick on February 1.
+He also claimed that on February 4, the supervisor at McCormack's medical school telephoned him to say she had been absent from class all week after calling in sick on February 1.
 Whether McCormack herself had made that call is unknown.

 Durst divorced McCormack eight years after her disappearance, claiming spousal abandonment.
 In 2016, McCormack's family asked to have her declared legally dead, a request that was granted the following year.
 Her mother, Ann McCormack, attempted to sue Durst for $100 million, alleging that he had killed her daughter and deprived her parents of the right to bury her.
 McCormack's parents have since died.
 Her younger sister, Mary McCormack Hughes, also believes that Durst murdered her.
 The New York State Police quietly reopened the criminal investigation into McCormack's disappearance in 1999, searching the South Salem cottage for the first time.
 The investigation became public in November 2000.

 In August 2019, a wrongful death lawsuit against Durst, filed by another of McCormack's sisters, Carol Bamonte, was dismissed on the grounds that she had waited too long to sue.
-In 2018, the U.S. Court of Appeals had revised the date of McCormack's death to match the January 1982 day she disappeared.
+In 2018, the U.S. Court of Appeals had revised the date of McCormack's death to match the date she disappeared in January 1982.
 On May 17, 2021, during Durst's trial for Berman's murder, Westchester County District Attorney Mimi Rocah announced that McCormack's disappearance had been reclassified as murder and would be reinvestigated.
-In October 2021, shortly after Durst's first-degree conviction in the Berman case, Westchester County prosecutors announced they would empanel a grand jury to explore charges against Durst in the McCormack case.
+In October 2021, shortly after Durst's first-degree murder conviction in the Berman case, Westchester County prosecutors announced they would empanel a grand jury to explore charges against Durst in the McCormack case.
 He was officially charged with her murder on October 22, 2021.